Getting started: Create new component

 └── README.md # setup instructions

-Go back to Index, to previous step: Basic usage or to next step: Implement new component.
+Go back to Index, to previous step: Basic usage.